-The boundary between the $[a-Zr(0)a + (U,Zr)]$ and (U,Zr) layers is distinct, but the interface between the (U,Zr) and $a-Zr(0)b$ layers can be very irregular.
-The formation of large (U,Zr) globules within the $a-Zr(0)b$ layers occurs only at temperatures greater than or equal to 1775 K; at lower temperatures, small spherical particles form.
-12,13
+The boundary between the $[\alpha-Zr(0){a} + U,Zr]$ and U,Zr layers is distinct, but the interface between the U,Zr and $\alpha-Zr(0){b}$ layers can be very irregular.
+The formation of large U,Zr globules within the $\alpha-Zr(0){b}$ layers occurs only at temperatures greater than or equal to 1775 K; at lower temperatures, small spherical particles form.^{12,13}

-3.2.2.3 Interaction of UQ2 and Zircaloy.
-The UQ2 fuel and the zircaloy cladding comprise about 92% of the reactor core materials.
-Therefore, the interaction of these two materials with each other and with the steam is the most important phenomenon to be considered in evaluating the behavior of the core materials.
-The zircaloy cladding can begin to melt at 2030 K, while the UO, fuel does not melt until 3120 K; however, interaction of the Zr, UQ, and steam results in materials with intermediate melting temperatures.
-The melting point of Zr increases with increasing oxygen content; the melting temperature of oxygen-saturated a-Zr(0) is about 2245 K. A eutectic interaction takes place between oxygen-saturated a-Zr(0) and UQ2 at about 2170 K (20 mole% UQ2), and a monotectic interaction at about 2670 K (85 mole% UQ2).12 The UQ2 and $2rO_2$ form a solid solution at high temperatures, and a 50/50 molex composition melts at about 2809 K. Therefore, melting of the cladding and dissolution of the UU_2 fuel (liquefaction) can begin at temperatures as low as 2030 K. Other low- temperature eutectics may form between the fuel rod materials (Zr and UO_2) and other core structural materials (Incone), stainless steel, and control rod materials).
+3.2.2.3 Interaction of UO2 and Zircaloy.
+The UO2 fuel and the zircaloy cladding comprise about 92% of the reactor core materials.
+Therefore, the interactions of these two materials with each other and with steam are the most important phenomenon to be considered in evaluating behavior of core materials.
+The zircaloy cladding can begin to melt at 2030 K, while stoichiometric UO2 fuel does not melt until 3120 K; however, interaction of the Zr, UO_2 , and steam results in materials with intermediate melting temperatures.
+The melting point of Zr increases with increasing oxygen content; the melting temperature of oxygen-saturated a-Zr(0) is about 2245 K. A eutectic interaction takes place between oxygen-saturated α -Zr(0) and UO2 at about 2170 K (27 at.% UO2), and a monotectic interaction at about 2670 K (81 at.% UO2).12 The UO2 and ZrO2 form a solid solution at high temperatures, and a 50/50 mole% composition melts at about 2809 K. Therefore, melting of the cladding and dissolution of the UO $2$ fuel (liquefaction) can begin at temperatures as low as 2030 K. Other low-temperature eutectics may form between the fuel rod materials (Zr and UO_2) and other core structural materials (Incone), stainless steel, and control rod materials).

-The key to determining the peak temperatures reached and the possible scenario is the number and distribution of phases present in a prior molten material at room temperature.
-Neglecting effects of alloying elements, the observed phases should agree with the (U,Zr,0) ternary phase diagram.
-The ternary equilibrium phase diagrams of the (U-Zr-0) system at 1773 and

-2273 K are shown in Figure 19.
-The equilibrium phases shown in the 1773 K diagram also are present at room temperature, because no further decomposition takes place at lower temperatures.
+The key to determining the peak temperatures reached and the possible scenario is the number, composition, and distribution of phases present in a prior molten material at room temperature.
+Neglecting effects of alloying elements, the observed phases should agree with the U-Zr-O ternary phase diagram.
+The ternary equilibrium phase diagrams of the U-Zr-O system at 1773 and 2273 K are shown in Figure 19.
+The equilibrium phases shown in the 1773 K diagram are representative of what would be seen at room temperature, because further phase changes at lower temperatures require very long times to reach equilibrium.

-Interaction between UO2 and Zr at 2273 K results in a single-phase homogeneous liquid or a two-phase (U,Zr,O) melt plus $(U,Zr)O{2-x}$ solid (at >3.6-wt% oxygen).
-Upon cooling, the homogeneous melt will decompose into two metallic components: an α -Zr(O) phase containing some uranium and an (U,Zr) alloy containing little or no oxygen.^{11,15,18}
+Interaction between UO2 and Zr at 2273 K results in a single-phase homogeneous liquid or a two-phase U-Zr-O melt plus $(U,Zr)O{2-x}$ solid (at >3.6-wt% oxygen).
+Upon cooling, the homogeneous melt will decompose into two metallic components: an α -Zr(O) phase containing some uranium and an U,Zr alloy containing little or no oxygen.

-The heterogeneous melt also decomposes on cooldown, with the solid $(U,Zr)O{2-x}$ particles having low Zr content decomposing into stoichiometric $(U,Zr)O_2$ and a (U,Zr) alloy, and the (U,Zr,0) melt decomposing into α -Zr(0) and (U,Zr) alloy.
+The heterogeneous melt also decomposes on cooldown, with the solid $(U,Zr)O{2-x}$ particles having low Zr content decomposing into stoichiometric $(U,Zr)O_2$ and a U,Zr alloy, and the U-Zr-O melt decomposing into α -Zr(O) and U,Zr alloy.

-Because of the transient conditions, oxidation of the heterogeneous and homogeneous melts must be considered, as this affects the final microstructural appearance.
-If oxidation occurs after solidification, the α -Zr(0) will transform to ZrO2 and the (U,Zr) alloy will transform to (U,Zr)O2.
-Therefore, the homogeneous melt will transform from α -Zr(0) + (U,Zr) to ZrO2 + (U,Zr)O2, and the two phases should be distinguishable.
+The ongoing steam oxidation of the heterogeneous and homogeneous melts must be considered, as this affects the final microstructural appearance.
+If oxidation occurs after solidification, the α -Zr(0) will transform to ZrO2 and the U,Zr alloy will transform to (U,Zr)O2.
+Therefore, the homogeneous melt will transform from α -Zr(0) + U,Zr to ZrO2 + (U,Zr)O2, and the two phases should be distinguishable.
+The heterogeneous melt that oxidizes after solidification has an additional transformation of (U,Zr)O{2-x} to (U,Zr)O2.